Shifatullah/ShoeStore/README.md

 It is an under development e-commerce application to practice development on .Net Core technologies stack. \
 It follows microservices architectural style cloud native methodology built for running on Azure cloud platform.

-Idea is that every repo of this solution will have list of instructions which will be followed to build project. \
-It's at beginning stage, a long way to go, more than happy to recieve contributions from community.

 <a target="_blank" href="https://app.moqups.com/shifatullah/ZiU0oVmTf5/view/page/aa9df7b72">Frontend Wireframes</a>

 ReST APIs on PostMan https://github.com/Shifatullah/shoestore-postman-dotnetcore \